Vehicle Details

 Services Performed: Performed a careful inspection of the pot-hole impact damage.
 More damage was found:

-• The RF rim was severly road rashed.
+- The RF rim was severely road rashed.
 Not sure if this was pre-existing or from the pot hole impact.

 Recommend purchasing a new Bosch RF Strut and top bearing assembly.
 Also replace the two right side rims and Velozza tires.
 Also consider adding aftermarket upper strut tower strengthening plates.
 After all refitted recommend a four wheel alignment.